 butterfly species and 1541 recorded moth species.

-Probably, many more species of moths live in the Corsavy and Montferrer area than I have photographed as of now.
+Probably, many more species of moths live in the Corsavy and Montferrer area than I have photographed up of now.

 With regards to butterflies, the following species that I didn't encounter yet, have been spotted for

 • Charaxes jasius (Two-tailed Pasha)

 • Cupido argiades (Short-tailed Blue)

 • Zerynthia rumina (Spanish Festoon)

 Melitaea nevadensis is now considered a separate species, but it is difficult to differentiate it from the Heath Fritillary (Melitaea athalia)